mooseyscountrygarden.com » Perennial Plants« Salvia Superbum | Stachys »

 In this photograph you'll see the tiny flowers, which are insignificant but subtle, and appear in summer - and a few bumbling bees!

-Scrophularia is always a good looker - at any time of the gardening year, and it's really easy to propagate by taking off new shoots from the base of the plant.
+Scrophularia is always a good looker - at any time of the gardening year.
+It's also really easy to propagate by taking off new shoots from the base of the plant.

 I discovered this perennial some years ago in the local Botanical Gardens, and was instantly charmed by the cream and green leaf patterns.
 I was in my variegated foliage phase, though!